ivtpz/interview-questions/README.md

 * Explain the same-origin policy with regards to JavaScript.
 * Why is it called a Ternary expression what does the word "Ternary" indicate?
 * What is "use strict";? what are the advantages and disadvantages to using it?
+* Is JavaScript statically or dynamically typed?
+Is JavaScript strongly typed or loosely typed?
+What do those terms mean?
+* Practically speaking, what's a "declarative" language?
+* Is JavaScript a functional language?
+What does it mean for a language to be "functional"?
+* What's an IIFE in JS?
+When would you use it?

 ## Opinion based
 * Why would you use JS?